0ptim/DeFiChainWiki/docs/auto/DeFiChain_Intermediate_Tutorial.md

 description: TODO - Short description of this page.
 ---

-This is the second tutorial in the series.
-If you have not read the previous tutorial, you should read it [here](./DeFiChain_Basics_Tutorial.md) before reading this tutorial.
-In this tutorial, we will talk about DeFiChain's decentralized exchange (often just called the DEX).
-We also will go over staking and liquidity mining, which are two different ways of getting cashflow on your crypto.

 ## The DEX {#the-dex}

 Embedded in DeFiChain is a decentralized exchange.
 All of the dTokens are listed on the DEX and paired with either DFI or DUSD, DeFiChain's stablecoin.
 The DEX works almost like a traditional exchange, but there are no orderbooks and no current way to buy or sell tokens except for what would be called a market order.
 All the information about the DEX can be found on the wallet being used or on [defiscan.live](https://defiscan.live), which aggregates DeFiChain's data and puts it on one website.
 You can find data about transactions, wallet balances, and more on defiscan.live as well.